We are seeking Media Partners for our 2018 Festival Season

 Help Support our Media Relations in promoting and cementing American Indian & Indigenous Voices and Image at the forefront of the entertainment industry and the world at large.

-Red Nation Celebration Institute (RNCI) continues its legacy moving into its 22nd year, being the longest standing Native Arts & Cultural organization in Los Angeles the Entertainment Capital of the World, empowering American Indian and First Nation filmmakers and native youth via its prestigious Red Nation Film Festival & Awards The Authentic Voice of American Indian & Indigenous Cinema, in its 14th season 2017, Native Women in Film & Television, now in its 14th year, and Native Youth Matter – If I Can See It I Can Be It Initiative, now in its 21st year, emerging native youth filmmakers #TheNextGen providing native youth direct access to the film and music industry through its program.
+Red Nation Celebration Institute (RNCI) continues its legacy moving into its 23rd year, being the longest standing Native Arts & Cultural organization in Los Angeles the Entertainment Capital of the World, empowering American Indian and First Nation filmmakers and native youth via its prestigious Red Nation Film Festival & Awards The Authentic Voice of American Indian & Indigenous Cinema, in its 15th season 2017, Native Women in FILM Festival, now in its 9th year, and Native Youth Matter – If I Can See It I Can Be It Initiative, now in its 23rd year, emerging native youth filmmakers #TheNextGen providing native youth direct access to the film and music industry through its program.

 The Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

 RNCI Red Nation Awards Show is broadcast LIVE on Red Nation Television Network reaching 10 million+ viewers and in 37 countries.
 Before there was Netflix, or Hulu, or Own or before the networks started streaming their content, RNCI is leading the way in new media digital forum in online streaming, since 2006.

 The Festival “On the Road Tour” and its Native Youth Matter Initiative and its Native Women in Film & Television is now in sister cities; Washington DC, Santa Fe NM, France.